kodi-game/game.libretro.yabasanshiro/README.md

 Yaba Sanshiro, also known as uoYabause, is a free and open-source Sega Saturn emulator based on Yabause.

+This core is less accurate than Beetle-Saturn, but runs much faster and at higher resolution.

 ### License

 GPLv2